taocpp/taopq/doc/Design-Overview.md

 ### `tao::pq::result`

 Each execution of an SQL command returns a result.
-A result is a non-modifiable container which contains either the number of rows affected by an INSERT/UPDATE/DELETE statement or any number of rows returned from a SELECT statement.
+A result is a non-modifiable container which contains either the number of rows affected by an INSERT/UPDATE/DELETE statement or a result set which contains any number of rows returned from a SELECT statement.
 It is usually clear which type of result is returned from a statement, in case of doubt (or for a more generic result handler), you can call `has_rows_affected()`.

 ### `tao::pq::row`

-A single row from a result.
+A single row from a result set.
 Each row has one or more fields, accessible either by index or by name.

 ### `tao::pq::field`

-A single field from a result row.
+A single field from a result set's row.
 Each field can be converted to different data types.

 ### SQL `NULL`

-SQL `NULL` can be supplied as `tao::pq::null` as a parameter to a statement and it can be mapped to `std::optional` for results.
+SQL `NULL` can be supplied as `tao::pq::null` as a parameter to a statement explicitly or implicitly when passing a `std::optional` as a parameter.
+Result fields can be queried explicitly by using `is_null()` or implicitly returning `std::optional`s.

 ### Data Types